 If you have to chase the baby animal down to catch it, it is most likely old enough and healthy enough to be on its own.

-Although we have the capabilities of raising infant wildlife, there are things their mothers can teach them that we can.
+Although we have the capabilities of raising infant wildlife, there are things their mothers can teach them that we cannot.
 This is why we try to keep them together whenever possible.

 If the baby is not fully feathered and is not injured try placing it back in the nest if possible.
 If the nest is too high or has been destroyed you can hang a grass-lined basket or a plastic container (with holes poked in the bottom for drainage in case of rain).
 It is always best to get the new nest as close to the old one as possible.
 Watch from a distance for up to 2 hours and if the mother does not return contact a rehabber.

 If the baby is fully feathered, has tail feathers and is hopping on the ground, it is a fledgling.
-This is a normal learning stage and the mother is nearby feeding it.
 You may place the bird back in the nest if it is within reach, but chances are it will hop right back out.
 This is a very necessary stage at which the young bird learns how to fly, find food and to watch out for predators.
-The bird's mother can teach them these things much better than we can, so please leave these birds be.
+The bird's mother can teach them these things much faster than we can, so please do not disturb the bird.
 Fledglings will be flying within a couple of days, so if you have cats, perhaps they could stay inside for a short time.

-If a baby squirrel falls from it's nest, leave it be and watch from a distance for about 2 hours.
-If the mother is around she will likely retrieve it.
-If the nest is destroyed, give the mother a chance to move the babies because she usually has a second nest built for just such an occasion.
+Squirrels will often times fall out of their nest.
+If you find a baby squirrel on the ground do not remove it.
+Mother squirrels do not abandon their young, so she will most likely retrieve it.
+If the nest is destroyed, give the mother a chance to move the babies because she will have a second nest built for just such an occasion.
 If you are concerned for the safety of the squirrel you can put the squirrel in a basket and hang it from the base of the tree in which it fell from.
 The mother will still retrieve it from the basket.
-If the mother does not return after 2 hours contact a rehabilitator.
+Watch from a distance for 2 hours or until dark, whichever comes first.
+If the mother does not return, contact a rehabilitator.

 Mother cottontails spend less than one hour per day with their babies.
 They forage during the day and return only at dusk and dawn to feed their young.
 If you uncover a nest of infants, leave them be and check them again in the morning.
 If they appear round and plump, the mother has been back to care for them.
 If you are unsure, contact a rehabber before removing them.
 If you accidentally destroy the nest, you can always make a new nest at the location of the previous one.